Nithya-Ganesan-2002/health-and-fitness-tracker-161404/fittrack_frontend/README.md

+# FitTrack Frontend

+This is the React-based frontend for FitTrack.
+It now includes initial User Authentication (signup, login, logout, password reset) UI and flows ready to connect to backend APIs.

+## Auth Setup

+- Configure environment variables in `.env` (see `.env.example`):
+  - `REACT_APP_API_BASE_URL` — base URL of your backend (leave empty to use dev-mode mock responses).
+  - `REACT_APP_SITE_URL` — public site URL used for password reset redirect links (default http://localhost:3000).

+## Auth Routes

+- `/login` — user login
+- `/signup` — create a new account
+- `/forgot-password` — request reset link
+- `/reset-password?token=...` — complete password reset
+- `/` — protected home page (example), redirects to login if not authenticated

+## Notes

+- The `src/auth/api.js` file contains endpoint placeholders.
+Replace the paths with your backend endpoints and remove the mock responses by providing `REACT_APP_API_BASE_URL`.
+- Auth state is provided via `AuthContext`.
+Use it to guard routes and access `user`, `isAuthenticated`, and actions (`login`, `signup`, `logout`, etc.).
+- Styling is minimal and extends `src/App.css`.

 # Lightweight React Template for KAVIA

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.